Leandros/WindowsHModular/README.md

 ## License

+This project contains parts of the Microsoft Windows SDK.
+They're licensed under Microsofts EULA.
+To use it you must read and agree to it.

-This project is dual-licensed under the "MIT" & "Unlicense" license.
+The rest is dual-licensed under the "MIT" & "Unlicense" license.